 3 min read

-Values-based living: The hardest and easiest path to peace
+Values-based living: the hardest and easiest path to peace

 When I was 25, I left my job with two kids, a mortgage to pay, and a husband on apprentice wages.
 I'd left my policy job in frustration, looking for a faster pace, more meaningful change and a closer connection to tangible results.
 The problem was that I tried to find that in a law firm.